Shomao1998/resume/README.md

-git status                   # review changes git add <files>              # stage updates git commit -m "feat: ..."    # create a descriptive commit git push --set-upstream origin work   # publish to the current branch
+git status                   # review changes git add <files>              # stage updates git commit -m "feat: ..."    # create a descriptive commit git push --set-upstream origin main   # publish to the main branch the first time
 ```

-If the remote has already been configured, replace the last command with `git push` or `git push origin work`.
+If the remote has already been configured, replace the last command with `git push` or `git push origin main`.